makevoid/brainwallet_image_keyboard/Readme.md

     cd node_modules/bitcore-mnemonic && gulp browser

-If it fails:
+If it fails, from the same dir, execute:

-    npm i --save-dev browserify bitcore-build
+    npm i --save-dev gulp browserify bitcore-build
     gulp browser

 To check, `ls | grep bitcore-mnemonic.min.js` should return 2 files, one of which is `bitcore-mnemonic.min.js`.